sandinmyjoints/requests-review/review.rst

 .. [#] You would see the same code if you view source in your browser.
 In most browsers, that's something you can do by looking under the "View" menu.

+.. [#] These names are strikingly similar to the kinds of names that are common in another programming language you may have heard of, Java.
+Why that is is a whole other discussion that gets into very different philosophies about programming languages.

 .. [#] I say "something like" because the exact numbers will vary on different computers and at different times of execution.